karldw/second_year_paper/README.md

 ### Logistics to-do
 - [ ] Finish SConstruct file
-- [ ] Update pdf link away from github (link will always be out of date)
+- [x] Update pdf link away from github (link will always be out of date)
+- [ ] Make separate plots directories by outcome and for daily/weekly.

 ## To read:
 - [ ] Original synthetic controls paper